 - That failure to meet the minimum standard was caused by extreme or unusual circumstances (corroborating documentation must be supplied), some of the mitigating circumstances can include: - The student, spouse, dependent children have experienced illness that prevented class attendance; a death of an immediate family member; or some other extraordinary situation that prevented them from meeting the SAP standards. - In cases of illness or disability, a letter of explanation is needed from a health care provider. - In cases of death, the student must provide a copy of the death certificate or obituary notice. - In cases of extraordinary circumstances, the student must provide a written explanation of the cause and how it was resolved.
-The student should provide as much supporting documentation as possible. - Have completed an approved Alternate Progression Plan showing how they have identified and will resolve the issue(s); - That the issue(s) will not affect their performance in the future.
+The student should provide as much supporting documentation as possible. - That the issue(s) will not affect their performance in the future.

-Once an appeal has been submitted to the Director of Financial Aid and the APP has been verified as approved, the Director will have 7 business days to respond.
+Once an appeal has been submitted to the Director of Financial Aid and the AAP has been verified as approved, the Director will have 7 business days to respond.
 The response will be in writing via their CHSU email and/or mail via the last known address on file with the Registrar's Office with either an: